erayd/hotfilter/README.md

 `demoteAt`, the first stage is discarded (the second stage becomes the first stage etc.) and a new stage is added at the end.

-### .touch(key) : boolean
+### .touch(key)

-Returns `true` if `key` has been seen more than `depth` times recently, where 'recently' means within the demotion lifetime of the filter stages.
+Returns `true` if `key` has been seen more than `depth` times recently, where 'recently' means within the demotion lifetime of the filter stages, or false otherwise.

 HotFilter is available [via npm](https://www.npmjs.com/package/hotfilter):
 ```bash